CCurl/r4/README.md

 ## A simple block editor

 r4 includes a simple block editor.
-Many thanks to Alain Theroux for his inspiration.
+It has a VI-like feel to it.

 ## Building r4